Emergency Response Referrals Alleging Abuse In Out-of-Home Care Regarding Children Who Are Under DCFS Supervision

 15. Create “At Risk, Sibling Abused” allegations for any siblings for whom safety is investigated but no allegations currently exist.

-16. If safety threats exist, and there are mental health concerns within a referral but an upfront assessment has not been conducted, consult with the co-located Department of Mental Health professionals and/or the CSAT team leads (SLS/MAT Coordinator) representing the Bureau of the Medical Director.
+16. If safety threats exist, and there are mental health concerns within a referral but a Family Preservation Assessment Services (FPAS) formerly known as Upfront assessment has not been conducted, consult with the co-located Department of Mental Health professionals and/or the CSAT team leads (SLS/MAT Coordinator) representing the Bureau of the Medical Director.

 17. Make all reasonable efforts to contact pertinent collateral contacts that may have knowledge of the child’s alleged abuse or neglect.
 Document all contacts and attempted contacts in the Contact Notebook.